Life After Combat: Coping with Adjustment Disorder

 You recently returned from a combat tour.
 Now that you’re home, you’re having a hard time adjusting to a life that’s not the same as it was when you left.
 This is making your homecoming stressful and unpleasant.
 Maybe you feel like you don’t fit in at home.
 Or you don’t seem to have control over your life.
 You or your family members may have noticed that you’re acting in ways you didn’t before.
 You could be staying home more and cutting yourself off from others.
 Or maybe you have a “short fuse” and get angry more easily.
 Emotions and behaviors like these that last more than a month after you return home are signs of adjustment disorder.
 Help is available to get you feeling like yourself again.

-Adjustment disorder is a problem that can occur as you cope with the stress caused by a major life change.
-Going to war is one such change.
+Adjustment disorder is a problem that can happen as you cope with the stress caused by a major life change.
+Going to war is 1 such change.
 Change is often frightening and can be hard to get used to.
 It’s normal to feel uncertain, angry, frustrated, or anxious.
 At first you might think you have no control over the situation.
 But as you accept and adjust to the change, these feelings typically fade.
 When the feelings don’t go away over time, it’s a sign of adjustment disorder.

 Adjustment disorder can happen to anyone who’s coping with a major source of stress.
 Even if you’re glad to be home, returning from a deployment is stressful.
-You may have returned to big family changes, such as the birth of a child or the death of a parent or grandparent.
+You may have returned to big family changes, like the birth of a child or the death of a parent or grandparent.
 You may no longer have the job you had when you left.
 Your family may have moved into a new house.
 Your role in the household may also have changed, with your spouse taking on responsibilities that you used to handle.
 You also have to get back into a daily routine that’s very different than your lifestyle in the combat zone.
 The stress caused by these sorts of changes may be contributing to your adjustment disorder.

 Adjustment disorder makes it tough to deal with daily life.
 It can also create tension between you and your family.
 Since returning from combat, you may have had some of these emotions and behaviors: